 First John 2:18 speaks of the Antichrist: “Dear children, this is the last hour; and as you have heard that the antichrist is coming, even now many antichrists have come.
 This is how we know it is the last hour.”
-The specific term antichrist is used seven times in Scripture, twice here in 1 John 2:18 and also in 1 John 2:22; 4:3; and twice in 2 John 7.
+The specific term antichrist is used five times in Scripture, twice here in 1 John 2:18 and once in 1 John 2:22; 4:3; and 2 John 1:7.
 So, what is this Antichrist that the apostle John refers to?

 The meaning of the term antichrist is simply “against Christ.”
 As the apostle John records in First and Second John, an antichrist denies the Father and the Son (1 John 2:22), does not acknowledge Jesus (1 John 4:3), and denies that Jesus came in the flesh (2 John 1:7).
 There have been many “antichrists,” as 1 John 2:18 states.
 But there is also coming the Antichrist.